stijn-dejongh/TrackMeUp/README.md

 ** Follow Todo.txt guidelines and design (https://github.com/todotxt/todo.txt)
 * Learning paths and skill trees
 * Task/occupation suggestions based on amount of free time

+## Technical requirements

+If you want to get hacking at my code, or contribute to the effort, you will need the following

+* JDK 8
+* Maven
+* a git client